Adverse Events Reporting

 In addition, please report all adverse events to the manufacturer and FDA Medwatch.

-The ReST Committee conducts literature reviews and drafts white papers and articles to provide members with timely information about emerging events impacting patient safety.
+The ReST Committee generates member alerts, conducts literature reviews and drafts white papers and articles to provide members with timely information about emerging events on developments and events that may impact patient safety.

 Member Alert: Silicone Oil Droplets Aug 16, 2016